-- Soybean row spacing preferences vary greatly across the Midwestern U.S., with narrow rows (15 inches or less) favored in Illinois and Indiana, and 30-inch rows more common in Iowa and Minnesota.
+- Soybean row spacing preferences vary greatly across the Midwestern U.S. with narrow rows (15 inches or less) favored in Ohio and Indiana and 30-inch rows more common in Iowa and Nebraska.

 - The relatively limited adoption of narrow-row soybeans in some areas indicates that factors other than yield potential are influencing grower decisions.

 - Soybean acreage in drilled narrow rows has declined across North America in the last five years, while acreage in 15-inch rows has increased.